Store

 Steroids can help as well as hurt.
 Research shows that brain structure affected by steroid use is a serious concern.
 However, with experienced physician guidance, steroid use can be efficiently monitored to minimize the risk of health complications.
 It may be best to work to address the root cause of medical issues and keep steroid use short-term and minimal, if at all possible.
 If you suffer from a condition that requires steroid use and have concerns, speak to your doctor.

-If you are concerned about steroids and would like assistance in determining natural ways to tackle inflammation, the team at Dr. Lam Coaching can help.
-We offer a free** no-obligation phone consultation at +1 (626) 571-1234 where we will privately discuss your symptoms and various options.
-You can also send us a question through our Ask The Doctor system by clicking here.
+If you are concerned about steroids and would like assistance determining natural ways to tackle inflammation, the team at Dr. Lam Coaching can help.
+We offer a free, no-obligation phone consultation at +1 (626) 571-1234, where we will discuss your symptoms and various options privately.

 © Copyright 2023 Michael Lam, M.D.
 All Rights Reserved.